se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## Why learn Angular?

-Angular is a complex framework and it can be challenging for new developers to understand.
+Angular is a complex framework and can be challenging for new developers to understand.
-But the advantages Angular provides justifies the steep learning curve.
+However, the advantages Angular provides justifies its steep learning curve.

 1. **Angular supports Single Page Applications (SPAs).**

     <box>Single Page Applications are a type of web applications that load a single HTML page.
 The key feature is that SPAs can communicate with back-end servers without refreshing the full web page.
-Therefore they load the information onto a single HTML page that can dynamically update as the user interacts with the app.
+SPAs load information on a single HTML page.
+The page updates dynamically through JavaScript as the user interacts with the app.
 This enhances the user experience.</box>
 The fact that Angular supports the development of SPAs, is a good reason to learn the framework.

 2. **Angular uses TypeScript.** Angular applications are built using TypeScript language, a superset of JavaScript.
 TypeScript provides static typing.
-This helps the compiler show warnings about any potential errors in the code, before the app is even run.
+This helps the compiler show warnings about any potential errors in the code, before the app runs.
 Another advantage of TypeScript is that it provides code completion using IntelliSense.
 IntelliSense provides active hints as code is added.

     <box> TypeScript was created and is maintained by Microsoft, and has been <a href="https://developer.telerik.com/featured/the-rise-of-typescript/">growing in popularity</a> for the last few years making it reliable to use.</box>

 3. **Google Long-Term Support.** Some software engineers consider the fact that Angular is supported by Google an advantage of the technology.
 While this may sound justified, it does not serve as much of an incentive.
 The good sign though is that Google announced Long-Term Support (LTS) for the technology back in 2017.

+    These are some of the reasons why you might want to get familiar with Angular.

     [source](https://hackr.io/blog/why-should-you-learn-angular-in-2018)

-### Benefit: Angular provides a declarative user interface.
+### Benefit 1: Angular provides a declarative user interface.

 Angular uses HTML to define the app’s user interface.
 HTML is a declarative language which is more intuitive than using imperative code to define the UI.
 An Imperative approach requires you to tell the compiler how you want the program to run by focussing on the logic implementation.
 Declarative code, on the other hand enables you to describe the logic without worrying about the implementation.
 How does it help?
 You do not need to invest time in dealing with how your program runs and deciding what to load first.